About Careers in the Medical Laboratory Sciences

 - Most Graduates of the Department of Medical and Research Technology received an average of two job offers prior to graduation.

-- Average entry-level salary in the Greater Baltimore/Washington Metropolitan Area in 2013 was $48,580.
+- Average entry-level salary in the Greater Baltimore/Washington Metropolitan Area in 2021 was at least $52,900.

 7. How prepared are graduates of the Department of Medical and Research Technology for advanced education?